mozilla/addons-server/PULL_REQUEST_TEMPLATE.md

 * [ ] This PR relates to an existing open issue and there are no existing PRs open for the same issue.
 * [ ] Add `Fixes #ISSUENUM` at the top of your PR.
-* [ ] Add a description of the the changes introduced in this PR.
+* [ ] Add a description of the changes introduced in this PR.
 * [ ] The change has been successfully run locally.
 * [ ] Add tests to cover the changes added in this PR.
 * [ ] Add before and after screenshots (Only for changes that impact the UI).